mosse-security/mcsi-library/docs/articles/2022/05/privilege-escalation-don-t-let-the-bad-guys-get-ahead/privilege-escalation-don-t-let-the-bad-guys-get-ahead.md

 # Privilege Escalation: Don't Let the Bad Guys Get Ahead

-Privilege escalation is a technique used by attackers to gain elevated access to resources or data that are normally forbidden to them.
-By exploiting vulnerabilities or misconfigurations, an attacker can escalate their privileges and gain access to sensitive information or perform actions that would otherwise be forbidden.
+Privilege escalation is when a user with some level of access to a system is able to gain additional levels of access that they are not supposed to have.
+This can be done through a variety of methods, but the most common is by exploiting vulnerabilities in the system.
+In this blog post, we’ll explain what privilege escalation is, how it works, and how you can prevent it.

 ## Types of Privilege escalation attack